Updated: May 27

 3.9 Years old child, premature birth (week 33) with delayed motor development.

-The DST can be use as a diagnostic tool to assess rehabilitation progress.
-In addition to patients' performance, much can be learn from their spontaneous choices, such as the leading leg, position of hands, climbing techniques, etc.
+The DST can be used as a diagnostic tool, to assess rehabilitation progress.
+In addition to patients' performance, much can be learned from their spontaneous choices, such as leading leg, position of hands, climbing technique, etc.

 Instruction: climb without using the handrails.

 Performance: patient uses his right leg in a 'step to' technique.